Capture and Stability of Resonant Planet Pairs in Turbulent Disk: Results

 The diffusivity of a derived quantity $f(\{x_i\})$ is governed by the general error propagation formula for correlated variables \citep{Bevington2003}:

 where $\rho_{ij}$ is the correlation coefficient between variables $x_i$ and $x_j$.
 Physically, a non-zero $\rho_{ij}$ arises in realistic disks when the characteristic eddy scale exceeds the planet separation, inducing spatially correlated stochastic perturbations.
+In this work, we assume that the stochastic perturbations acting on the two planets are spatially uncorrelated ($\rho_{\rm i,o} {=} 0$).
+Consequently, the cross-correlation terms vanish.

 For a planetary pair near a first-order $j$:$j-1$ MMR, we employ the proximity parameter $x \equiv j/(j-1) - n_{\rm i}/n_{\rm o}$ to quantify the deviation from exact MMR.
-In this work, we assume that the stochastic perturbations acting on the two planets are spatially uncorrelated ($\rho_{\rm i,o} {=} 0$).
-Consequently, the cross-correlation terms in Eq. \eqref{eq:general_propagation} vanish.
 Substituting the diffusivity of the mean motion $D_n$ (Eq. \ref{eq:diffusion_n}), the diffusivity of $x$ is given by